DIT168MSV/DIT168/README.md

 ## Building and running the program

-1. Make a new directory in the src folder called build:
+1. Make a new directory into folderr of module you want to run: e.g

 ```
 cd src